Tired of your go-to frozen Italian-style meatball? We were too. That’s why we tried every variety available at our local grocery store.

 Sometimes the best ideas are the strangest ones.

-Like the day I started thinking about taste tests, my aversion to the go-to brand of meatballs that my family had been eating for years and how I could find something better.
+Like the day I started thinking about taste tests, my new aversion to the go-to brand of meatballs that my family had been eating for years and how I could find something better.

 Frozen meatball taste test?
 Yesssss.

-We’d stick to Italian-style meatballs.
+We’d stick to frozen Italian-style meatballs.

 Beef Italian-style meatballs (though blends were fine).